Text-to-Give: Everything Your Church Needs to Know

 Thousands of Churches Use Mobile Giving Apps

 More than 7,000 churches choose Pushpay to provide their congregation with the best online giving experience.
-55 of the top 100 churches in America use our mobile-first solutions.

 Real Life Church had about 750 members when they started using Pushpay.
 Like many churches, Real Life had piecemealed together their online giving experience—they had online giving forms, kiosks, and text-to-give.